munz0312/notes/COMP33511_UX/Week_1/Law et. al. 2009.md

 Framework - "UX should be understood through the conceptual lens of a community of practice, which iterative defines constructs germane to UX via its activities such as designing and critiquing objects of interest."

 Elements - Elements of the UX definition should be well defined.
 Measurable aspects such as physiological responses and user task performances - the traditional metrics of usability are considered relevant.
+"Subjective, psychological constructs like passion, type of affects, and consumer perception" are also relevant.
+Context in the definition for whom and where it is supposed to be used is important.